andrewac/Jively/Documents/SystemRequirements.md

   - Users can only access their sensors.
 ### 2. Building a web app
   - display a plot of sensor data over time with a 5 minute time interval
-  - Use cloud service (cloud access)
+  - use cloud service (cloud access)
-  - Some database
+  - database of user ID, sensor name, sensor data
   - additional features
    - threshhold alerts
    - error checking